KSP-KOS/KOS/doc/source/structures/vessels/crafttemplate.rst

           - The default cost of the craft
         * - :attr:`PARTCOUNT`
           - :struct:`Scalar`
-          - The total number of parts n this craft.
+          - The total number of parts in this craft.

 .. attribute:: CraftTemplate:NAME